Supporting Mental Well-being During COVID-19

 - Connect with the people in your household.
 Use this time to improve your existing relationships!

 - Manage your stress.
 Create a daily self-care routine.
 Exercise, meditate, and keep to a daily routine as much as possible.
-For more information on to be active, visit Staying Active During COVID-19 Pandemic
+For more information on how to be active, visit Staying Active During the COVID-19 Pandemic

 - Show kindness to others in your community.
 This is very stressful for many people, especially those who are vulnerable and families who may be struggling already with poverty or other family stressors.
 It is also very stressful for health care workers and their families.
 Helping others increases your sense of purpose and value, improving your own well-being.
 It's not just family and friends who require support, but others in your community.